The Future of Telehealth: Beyond Virtual Appointments to a Hybrid Healthcare Model

 1. Making healthcare touchpoints more convenient

-Telehealth platforms like AGNES Connect and Connect N’ Care and allow providers to connect with patients and address their conditions on the spot with capabilities for sharing medical device data and exchanging documents and images in real time in addition to videoconferencing.
-Patients receive high-quality care without traveling to and from appointments, which is especially valuable for patients requiring care from faraway specialists.
+Telehealth technologies like AGNES Connect allow providers to connect with patients and address their conditions on the spot.
+These technologies also enable the sharing of medical device data, exchanging documents and images in real-time, and videoconferencing.
+Patients receive high-quality care without traveling out of their communities to and from appointments to see a faraway specialist.

-With more convenient care experiences, patients are more likely to engage with providers, driving deeper loyalty and relationships.
-This also creates a more predictable flow of revenue for healthcare organizations.
+More convenient care experiences make patients more likely to engage with providers, driving deeper loyalty and relationships.
+This convenience also helps establish a more predictable flow of revenue for healthcare organizations.

 2. Improving the interactive clinical experience

-With the integration of telehealth devices, patients can play a larger role in their health and providers can have access to more objective data.
+With the integration of telehealth and AI devices, patients can play a larger role in their health, and providers can access more objective data.
 For instance, a patient’s vitals and heart-lung sounds can easily be “seen” from afar and shared in real time with a doctor for a true clinical evaluation.
+AI can help patients understand when telemedicine is suitable for their needs and when they need alternative care.

-Providers can selectively integrate medical devices to grow their telehealth programs into multiple specialties.
+Furthermore, providers can selectively integrate medical devices to grow their telehealth programs into multiple specialties.
 They can also provide the best possible care because they always have access to informative diagnostics.
-Getting subjective data via a virtual appointment usually isn’t enough to make a clinical conclusion, but coupling a patient’s subjective data with objective data gleaned from connected medical devices enables a clinical diagnosis.
+Getting subjective data via a virtual appointment usually isn’t enough to make a clinical conclusion.
+However, coupling a patient’s subjective data with objective data from connected medical devices enables a more accurate clinical diagnosis.

 3. Opening doors for pre- or post-care

 From the clinical side, providers have to train staff on fewer platforms when they use integrated telemedicine systems.
-After all, the same platform connected with integrated medical devices can be used for multiple specialties, levels of care, and departments.
-This wide range of applications doesn’t require the provider to add more software or technology vendors into the mix to grow, either.
-A telemedicine platform licensing model that is based on the organization site — and not the number of users, providers, or visits — is critical for scalability.
+After all, the same platform connected with integrated medical devices can be used for multiple specialties, levels of care, and use cases.
+This wide range of applications doesn’t require the provider to add more software or telehealth technology vendors to grow, either.
+A telemedicine platform licensing model based on the organization site — not the number of users, providers, or visits — is critical for scalability and financial sustainability.

 Subscribe to our newsletter